Tuesday, October 22, 2024

 ____________________________________

-¹So when will he fullfil the complete restoration he promised?
+¹So when will he fulfill the complete restoration he promised?

-For now he reverses the legal consequences i.e. there is no longer any judgment or condemnation for anyone who believes His claims and excepts his offer of forgiveness and restoration to His Father.
+For now, he reverses the legal consequences i.e. there is no longer any judgment or condemnation for anyone who believes His claims and accepts his offer of forgiveness and restoration to His Father.

-What is fully extended to those who believe His claims is perfect acceptance and infinite love that can never be taken away.
+What is fully extended to those who believe His claims is perfect acceptance by Him and His Father and their infinite love that can never be taken away.

-And ultimately - in eternity - he will eliminate the practical and physical consequences of the mess the world is in as well.
+And ultimately he will eliminate the practical and physical consequences of the mess the world is in as well.
 These promises will be fulfilled when Christ returns to establish heaven on earth under his literal, physical reign.

 There will be no more pain or tears or death in the new life He will set up on earth.
-There will only be perfect flourishing and the perpetual progression of joy, adventure, and creativity to His honor and glory.
+There will only be perfect flourishing, abundance, and the perpetual progression of joy, adventure, and creativity to His honor and glory.

-We will enter into a never-ending, increasing state of bliss without barriers or limits, for we will be fully engaged and participating in Him who is the source of life, love, and all things.
+We will enter into a never-ending, increasing state of bliss and fruitfulness without barriers or limits, for we will be fully engaged and partake in Him, who is the source of life, love, and all things.

 ³No other religion or religious founder made this claim, much less fulfilled it.
 NO ONE!

 ⁴You may find the movie "A Case for Christ" helpful regarding this.
-It is a true story about an atheist named Lee Strobel that set out to debunk Christianity and Christ's claims.
+It is a true story about an atheist named Lee Strobel who set out to debunk Christianity and Christ's claims.

 Sunday, September 22, 2024